dtaht/blog-cerowrt/content/post/real_results.md

 redo the tests with Linux 4.4, same configuration, for a comparison)

 100s of millions of crappy APs have shipped since we started the bufferbloat project.
 Billions of WiFi devices, also.
-4 years ago, we'd mostly worked out how to fix them, three years ago we went seeking funding, two years ago good infrastructure started landing, and this year...
+Four years ago, we'd mostly worked out how to fix them, three years ago we went seeking funding, two years ago good infrastructure started landing, and this year...